-The Oriental Institute (O.I.) will celebrate its Centennial Year (100th anniversary of the foundation of its foundation) with a number of special events in addition to the “Mummies Night: 100 Years of Mummies!” on Saturday, October 26, 2019, which I wrote about last week.
-Founded in 1919 by James Henry Breasted (1865-1935) with the financial support of John D. Rockefeller, Jr. (1874-1960), whose father provided the bulk of the financial support for the foundation of The University of Chicago, The Oriental Institute is one of the world’s leading archaeology museums and research centers devoted to the study of the history and art of ancient Near East and Middle East civilizations of Egypt, Nubia, Anatolia, the Levant, Mesopotamia, and Persia.
+The Oriental Institute (O.I.) will celebrate its Centennial Year (100th anniversary of its foundation) with a number of special events in addition to the “Mummies Night: 100 Years of Mummies!” on Saturday, October 26, 2019, which I wrote about last week.
+Founded in 1919 by James Henry Breasted (1865-1935) with the financial support of John D. Rockefeller, Jr. (1874-1960), whose father provided the bulk of the financial support for the establishment of The University of Chicago, The Oriental Institute is one of the world’s leading archaeology museums and research centers devoted to the study of the history and art of the ancient Near East and Middle East civilizations of Egypt, Nubia, Anatolia, the Levant, Mesopotamia, and Persia.
 William Rainey Harper (1856-1906), the founding President of the (Second) University of Chicago, had appointed Breasted to the faculty in 1894.
 It was Breasted who coined the phrase “The Fertile Crescent” to describe the civilizations or the Near East and Middle East, which he believed was the cradle of civilization.
 The Oriental Institute, which sent out field expeditions in the 1920s, ‘30s, and ‘40s, opened in 1931.
 In the 1990s and early 2000s, The Oriental Institute Museum underwent major renovations and a new wing was built with climate-controlled storage for artifacts and the archives.

 The Centennial Gala